 25. An exception to the rule outlined in paragraph 24 above may be made if certain events (e.g., sudden redenomination of a currency or a very high rate of inflation) result in a real loss of purchasing power of more than 20 per cent in the beneficiary’s benefit.

-26. a) For countries where the application of the local‑currency track would lead to aberrant results, with wide fluctuations depending on the precise commencement date of the underlying benefit entitlement, establishment of a local currency base amount in accordance with section C may be suspended by the Chief Executive Officer of the Pension Fund with respect to future and current retirees and beneficiaries.
-In such cases, the Chief Executive Officer shall duly inform retirees and beneficiaries in pay status in advance of such suspension.
+26. a) For countries where the application of the local‑currency track would lead to aberrant results, with wide fluctuations depending on the precise commencement date of the underlying benefit entitlement, establishment of a local currency base amount in accordance with section C may be suspended by the Chief Executive of Pension Administration with respect to future and current retirees and beneficiaries.
+In such cases, the Chief Executive of Pension Administration shall duly inform retirees and beneficiaries in pay status in advance of such suspension.
 The Chief Executive Officer shall also inform the Board of this action, as soon as feasible.

 b) For countries where: